rotki/rotki/docs/usage_guide.rst

 of picking it and is represented by a percentage.
 From that list it is also possible to mark them as active or inactive by using the toggle button.

 .. image:: images/rotki_nodes_management.png
-   :alt: Customizing the app's connection to ethereum nodes
+   :alt: Customizing the app's connection to evm nodes
    :align: center

 In this menu you can also edit, delete or add more nodes.

 .. image:: images/rotki_nodes_management_edition.png
-   :alt: Editing an ethereum node
+   :alt: Editing an evm node
    :align: center

 The slider lets you modify the weight of the node and you can also manually input a value.
 The owned parameter gives priority to the selected node over the rest of not owned nodes.
 You can also mark the node as not active in this screen to completely ignore it in the selection process.